VermillionBird/CTF-Writeups/2019/AngstromCTF/Rev/One Bite.md

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572571011355246592/unknown.png'>

 It then hit the strlen function again, once again compared, and rbx was now 0x1.
-It jumped once again, and this time enciphered the second letter, and rbx became 0x2.
-This continued until every single character was enciphered, including the new line character.
+It jumped once again, and this time xor-ed the second letter, and rbx became 0x2.
+This continued until every single character was xor-ed, including the new line character.
 At the strcmp however, we see that it compares the enciphered string against a hard coded one, which is the correct flag.

 <IMG SRC='https://cdn.discordapp.com/attachments/532350033241309226/572569997361283082/unknown.png'>